GetMural/Mural/README.md

 Funding for Mural was provided in Round 3 of Google’s Digital News Initiative Prototype Fund.

 Mural is released as open source under the GNU Affero General Public License.
-See Appendix 2 for the text of this license.
+See the [LICENSE.md](../blob/master/LICENSE.md) file for the text of the license.

 Mural is written in NodeJS and uses Electron.